yanann11/chess_clock/README.md

  - Classic chess timer with customizable time controls

+ - Pause and reset functionality

+ - Opportunity to add time to a player (for illegal moves)

  - Clean and responsive user interface

  - Keyboard shortcuts for quick control

  - Optimized for mobile devices

- - Pause and reset functionality

 ### Tech stack